zilexa/Flexget-instructions/README.md

 - Looks for movies on your drive and removes them from your Trakt "watchlist".
 - Looks for any manually downloaded .torrent file in your Downloads\tempmedia folder.
 - Looks for movies by discovering them on several websites.
-- Downloads them but the main file only and only if there is a match with quality requirement: no prereleases or cinema recordings.
-Only Bluray rips.
+- Quality: no prereleases or cinema recordings.
+Only Bluray rips in 1080p with a minimum filesize (8GB).
+But there are 2 fallbacks:
+- If 1080p with a certain minimum filesize is not available, it will fallback to 720p (also with a minimal filesize).
+- If also not available, it will fallback to a lower minimum filesize treshold for 1080, then for 720p.
+Absolute minimum is 720p/850MB.
+For examply YTS.AG YIFY releases have quite acceptable quality.

+_Subtitles:_
+- Find subtitles when the download is finished.
+- Add downloaded files without subs to the subtitle queue, Flexget will continue searching subs even after the files have been moved/renamed to the proper location.

 _Organising everything:_
-- Searches and downloads matching subtitles for all downloads.
-- Moves & renames files to organise them properly in your folders (Movies\movie name\..., TVshows\series name\...).
-The series/movies title, episode or year, quality.
-This allows you to easily search and find subtitles in the future using your TV remote during playblack in Kodi.
-Note that Flexget is much better at this task so chance is very slim you ever need to do this.
-- Keeps Transmission, which is used for downloading, clean.
+- Purges Transmission, which is used for downloading.
+This will cleanup Transmission daily.
+- Always downloads the main file only, no other files that are usually present.
+No more clutter!
+- Moves & renames files and organises them properly:
+- TV shows are saved to a folder using the TVDB naming, this is what Kodi also uses to recognise your media.
+This will make sure Kodi will ALWAYS recognise your shows correctly.
+Example: TVshows\Tvdb-Series Name\S01
+- All episodes are saved in season specific folders.
+This allows you to simply delete a season folder to free up space.
+- Example for Movies: Movies\Movietitle (year)\...
+- Filenames will contain series or movies title, episode or year and quality release.

-_And last, but not least: _
+_And last, but not least:_
 - Triggers an update of your Kodi library after files have been processed!
 They will appear in your Kodi library automatically!